s-rayleigh/PrefabPool/README.md

 - Create an object of the `PrefabPool` class.
 - Use your favorite DI framework to inject the `PrefabPool` class.

+When creating a pool instance, you can also specify the name of the object to use as a parent for instances returned to the pool using the `itemsParentName` argument of a constructor.

 To get an object from the pool, use the `Get` or `TryGet` methods.
 The pool itself is prefab-oriented, so you need to use prefab as an argument referenced by a component (e.g., `Transform` or any inherited from `MonoBehaviour`).